copyrite/LwotcMinimalText/XComGame.md

 * {% COOLDOWN %}

 ## Intimidate
-After an enemy targets you with an attack, it has a chance to panic.
+After an enemy targets you, it has a chance to panic.
 * Reaction attacks are not targeted.
 * What's the panic chance?
 * Chance to panic improves with armor tier.